(909) 590-5951

 6. Inspection of Property:

-Every homeowner wants their neighborhood to look well maintained.
+Every homeowner wants their neighborhood to look well-maintained.
 Over the past two years, residents have spent more time in and around their homes more than ever!
 As a result, HOA’s are receiving a higher number of maintenance requests and reports of violations.
-These concerns are investigated by the managing agent in addition to the following:
+The managing agent investigates these concerns in addition to the following:

 • Managing bulk trash and yard maintenance requests.

-• Processing work orders for common maintenance request.
+• Processing work orders for common maintenance requests.

 • Ensuring common and recreational centers are appropriately tended to.